1161855007/OS/README.md

 * ### Synchronization
   * Race condition will not happen, because for each thread, it has its own value of `ticks_blocked` as a local variable. when mutiple threads call the `timer_sleep()` simultaneously, it will calculate the sleeping time and wake up it in its own area and will not affect others' status.
   * if ticks is a invalid value, the thread will not sleep successfully, so it can avoid some faults.
+* ### Rationale
+  * I used to consider that adding the calculation of `ticks_blocked` in `timer_sleep()`, but when I turned to write the part of synchronization in this design review, I found that if I do so, race condition will not be avoided.
+When mutiple threads call the `timer_sleep()` simultaneously, it cannot tell which value is owned by which thread.
+Therefore, I decide to complete a function called `thread_check` in `thread.c` to make `ticks_blocked` calculated in each thread's area.